Lab: Web cache poisoning with an unkeyed header

 X-Cache: hitin the headers.

-To simulate the victim, load the poisoned URL in your browser and make sure that the
+To simulate the victim, load the poisoned URL in the browser and make sure that the

 alert()is triggered.
 Note that you have to perform this test before the cache expires.
 The cache on this lab expires every 30 seconds.